+Society welcomes new members

-Society welcomes new membership categories introduced at 2010 AGM
+Three new membership categories introduced at 2010 AGM

 The lifeblood of the Society is its membership.
 We welcome new members and encourage foresters and those with an interest in trees and forests to join the Society, which now has a membership in excess of 650.